Age of Liberty: Age of Liberty

 Early in 1720, Charles XII's sister, Ulrika Eleonora, who had been elected queen of Sweden immediately after his death, was permitted to abdicate in favor of her husband Frederick, the prince of Hesse, who was elected king 1720 under the title of Frederick I of Sweden.
 Under the new constitutional settlement, Sweden became the most liberal power on the European continent, second only to Great Britain in the assertion of Parliamentary sovereignty.
 All power was vested in the people as represented by the Riksdag, consisting, as before, of four distinct estates: nobles, priests, burgesses, and peasants.
 The conflicting interests of these four independent assemblies, who sat and deliberated apart and with their mutual jealousies, made the work of legislation exceptionally difficult.
 No measure could now become law until it had obtained the assent of at least three of the four estates.

 Each estate was ruled by its talman, or speaker, who was now elected at the beginning of each Diet, but the Archbishop of Uppsala was, ex officio, the talman of the clergy.
 The lantmarskalk, or speaker of the House of Nobles, presided when the estates met in congress and also, by virtue of his office, in the secret committee.
 This famous body, which consisted of 50 nobles, 25 priests, 25 burgesses, and, very exceptionally, 25 peasants, possessed during the session of the Riksdag not only the supreme executive but also the supreme judicial and legislative functions.
 It prepared all bills for the Riksdag, created and deposed all ministries, controlled the foreign policy of the nation, and claimed and often exercised the right of superseding the ordinary courts of justice.
-During the parliamentary recess, however, the executive remained in the hands of the Privy Council, which was responsible to the Riksdag alone.
+During the parliamentary recess, however, the executive remained in the hands of the Privy Council (riksrådet), which was responsible to the Riksdag alone.
+The King's political role was limited to being the chair of the sixteen-member Privy Council, where he had two votes and the casting vote in the event of a tie.